 Across frameworks, content alignment of the NGSS with the NAEP science and TEL frameworks was moderate.
 Roughly half of the NGSS performance expectations aligned to NAEP (science or TEL) at each grade level.
 At grades 3-5, 38 percent of performance expectations were aligned with the science framework and 13 percent with the TEL framework, with 2 percent in the sciences aligned with both NAEP and TEL.
-At the middle school level, 44 percent of performance expectations were aligned with the science framework and 13 percent with the TEL framework, with 3 percent in the sciences aligned with both.
-At the high school level, 44 percent of performance expectations were aligned with the science framework and 13 percent with the TEL framework (with no performance expectations aligned with both).
+At the middle school level, 44 percent of performance expectations were aligned with the science framework and 13 percent with the science expectations were aligned with both.
+At the high school level, 44 percent of performance expectations were aligned with the science framework and 13 percent with the Science framework (with no performance expectations aligned with both).